 This seminarian went home and seriously reminisced his conversation with the man.
-He prayed all week for him, asking God to make him see life is more than what he believed and described.
+He prayed all week for him, asking God to make the agnostic see that life is more than what he believed and described.

 When his prayers were over, the seminarian visited the man one more time.
 The encounter was more welcoming.
 The agnostic explained he never could imagine how people think of the concept of God and believe such things.

 The seminarian was silent while asking the Lord to reveal God-self to this man.
 The man went on with his tirade of mockery of the faith.
 When he was done, the seminarian asked if he could try one simple thing.

 “Could you possibly think less of your control of your will and ask Jesus Christ to help you understand the signs of the time?
 I recognize you don’t believe,” the seminarian continued, “how about ask God to fill your heart and delight your will.”

 First came sinister laughter with a touch of mockery.
 The agnostic wondered why he would pray to “a thing that doesn’t even exist.”